FOR ADULTS WITH MODERATELY TO SEVERELY ACTIVE RA, IN COMBINATION WITH MTX

 24%

-of patients receiving placebo who crossed over to SIMPONI ARIA® + MTX at Week 24 (45/197)4
+of patients receiving placebo who crossed over to SIMPONI ARIA® + MTX at Week 24 (n=197)4

-ACR70 responses were not adjusted for multiplicity.
+ACR70 responses at Week 2, Week 14, and Week 24 were not adjusted for multiplicity.
 Therefore, statistical significance has not been established.

 *The same patients may not have responded at each time point.

-In this intention-to-treat (ITT) analysis, patients were considered to be nonresponders if they experienced any of the following: increased MTX dose above baseline for RA; initiated treatment with DMARDs (including commercial MTX), systemic immunosuppressives, and/or biologics for RA; initiated treatment with oral corticosteroids for RA above baseline dose or received intravenous (IV) or intramuscular corticosteroids for RA; or discontinued treatment due to an unsatisfactory therapeutic effect.
-Last observation carried forward (LOCF) rules were applied to missing data.
+In this ITT analysis, patients were considered to be nonresponders if they experienced any of the following: increased MTX dose above baseline for RA; initiated treatment with DMARDs (including commercial MTX), systemic immunosuppressives, and/or biologics for RA; initiated treatment with oral corticosteroids for RA above baseline dose or received IV or intramuscular corticosteroids for RA; or discontinued treatment due to an unsatisfactory therapeutic effect.
+Last observation carried forward rules were applied to missing data.
 The patients who early escaped at Week 16 also had Week 16 data carried forward up through Week 24.

 At Week 24, all remaining patients in the placebo + MTX group began receiving SIMPONI ARIA® + MTX in a blinded manner.